 The wider scientific community is still trying to verify the validity of Jiankui’s claims.
 His actions have spurred a need for an international edict on what is permissible in the editing of the genome.

 The World Health Organization committee is planning to meet this year to discuss guidelines on human-gene editing.

 We are getting closer to the possibility of altering human genes.
 This could hopefully lead to genetically tailored therapy for diseases.
-Ideally, rather than have the onslaught of side-effects from medication, you are editing the body to heal itself and thus limiting the negative results.
+Rather than have the onslaught of side-effects from medication, you would be editing the body to heal itself and thus limiting the negative results.